apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Why now may be a good time to take ‘opportunistic’ profits in gold and silver**
+**Global Surge in Nearsightedness Linked to Covid-19, Study Finds**

-You can read more about it [here](https://www.marketwatch.com/story/why-now-may-be-a-good-time-to-take-opportunistic-profits-in-gold-and-silver-f5268eb8).
+You can read more about it [here](https://gizmodo.com/global-surge-in-nearsightedness-linked-to-covid-19-study-finds-2000503155).

 ## Requirements
 - Python 3.8